 My goal is that Live Simply Natural become a resource to help you feel empowered when making lifestyle and food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
 So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of our family’s favorites – BLUEBERRIES!

 Produce Guide: Blueberries

 Blueberries are one of the summer season’s most anticipated delights and are in their prime from June through August.
-When May hits usually my first though is it’s time to go blueberry picking.
+When May hits usually my first thought is it’s time to go blueberry picking.
 Thankfully you can typically find blueberries all year round in the frozen section of the produce market.
-Versatile and sweet, they make a bright addition to any salad, sauces, smoothies and pretty much any dessert, but when berries are truly at their peak, their flavor is perhaps best enjoyed simply eaten out of hand.
+Versatile and sweet, they make a bright addition to any salad, sauces, smoothies, and pretty much any dessert, but when berries are truly at their peak, their flavor is perhaps best enjoyed simply eaten out of hand.